Sitebase/openwrt-config/README.md

 ## Hardware
 The router I've chose is the GL-AR750S.
 Some of the reasons for this are the small form factor and the low power consumption (my current setup +-3W).
 Besides that it ships with OpenWRT installed out of the box.
+The extra benefit is that it's very hackable because it has a I2C port and some extra GPIO ports available.

 ![GL iNet 750s](hardware.jpg)